Facts about Meningococcal Disease for Adults

-Meningococcal (muh-nin-jo-kok-ul) disease is a very serious bacterial infection that causes severe swelling of the protective lining around the brain and spinal cord (meningitis) or infection of the bloodstream (meningococcal sepsis).
-Less often, it causes arthritis or pneumonia.
+Meningococcal (muh-nin-jo-kok-ul) disease is a very serious bacterial infection that most often causes severe swelling of the protective lining around the brain and spinal cord (meningitis) or infection of the bloodstream (meningococcal sepsis).
 The bacteria that cause meningococcal disease are spread by close, direct contact with people who carry the bacteria in their nose or throat.
 Even with appropriate treatment, one in 10 people who get meningococcal disease will die and up to two in 10 more will have serious permanent disabilities including brain damage, hearing loss, and limb amputations.

 In its early stages, meningococcal disease symptoms can include fever, headache, body aches, and a stiff neck.
 These symptoms may be mild and easily mistaken for less severe illnesses, like a bad cold.
 But symptoms can progress quickly, killing an otherwise healthy young person in less than 48 hours.
 Other symptoms that may occur are nausea, vomiting, confusion, sleepiness, sensitivity to light, and a rash (usually dark purple spots on the arms, legs, or torso).